 Guadalajara is a great place to sample some of the regional cuisine and you’re almost guaranteed a great meal at the restaurants and street food stands throughout the city.
 A favorite local dish is the torta ahogada (drowned sandwich), that originated in Guadalajara.
 This famous sandwich is prepared using thick bolillo bread that’s filled with fried pork or chicken, beans and cheese, then submerged in spicy sauce and served with avocado, onions and chilli peppers.

-Some of the nearby towns make excellent day trips from Guadalajara including the lovely lakefront towns of Chapala and Ajijic; the religious pilgrimage site of San Juan de los Lagos; and the small town of Tequila, home to several well-known tequila distilleries, the national tequila museum and a popular destination for tequila tastings and tours aboard the famous Tequila Express.
+Some of the nearby towns make excellent day trips from Guadalajara including the lovely lakefront towns of Chapala and Ajijic; the religious pilgrimage site of San Juan de los Lagos; and the small town of Tequila, home to several well-known tequila distilleries, the national tequila museum and a popular destination for tequila tastings and tours on the Tequila Express.